 How do I notify Payroll Services of my alternate or compressed work schedule?

-How do I notify Payroll Services of my alternate or compressed work schedule?

-To notify Payroll Services that you are working an alternate or compressed work schedule please complete the Report of Employee Schedule Change form.
+To notify Payroll Services that you are working an alternate or compressed work schedule please complete the Employee Schedule Change form.
 Anytime your schedule changes you will need to submit a new form.

 Why does Payroll Services track Excess/Deficit balances?